bhartl/bhartl.github.io/index.md

 </p>

 <p align="justify">
-  During my studies at the TU Wien (from BSc to PhD), I worked on a variety of topics such as
+  During my studies at the TU Wien, I worked on a variety of topics such as
   <a class="" target='blank' href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.033601">quantum optics</a>,
   <a class="" target='blank' href="https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b01251">computational materials science</a>, and
   <a class="" target='blank' href="https://www.pnas.org/content/118/19/e2019683118">reinforcement learning of decision-making strategies of cells</a>.
   After my PhD, my experience helped me conduct cutting-edge research with industrial partners in robust, biologically inspired autonomous navigation in maritime environments.

 Currently, my research is focused on the <a class="" target='blank' href="https://doi.org/10.3390/e26070532">Evolutionary Implications of Self-Assembling Cybernetic Materials with Collective Problem-Solving Intelligence at Multiple Scales</a>.
-To this end, I utilize cutting-edge multi-agent-based machine learning techniques to model and train multi-scale competency architectures that represent the foundation of biology: we deploy swarms of virtual, adaptive, communicating agents that implement a minimal model for morphogenesis of multi-cellular tissue based on individual decision-making, and we investigate how evolutionary processes and connectionist approaches operate on such hierarchical agential- rather than passive materials.
+To this end, I utilize cutting-edge multi-agent-based machine learning techniques to model and train [multi-scale competency architectures that represent the foundation of biology](https://www.frontiersin.org/journals/systems-neuroscience/articles/10.3389/fnsys.2022.768201/full): we deploy swarms of virtual, adaptive, communicating agents that implement a minimal model for morphogenesis of multi-cellular tissue based on individual decision-making, and we investigate how evolutionary processes and connectionist approaches operate on such hierarchical agential- rather than passive materials.

-Further, I investigate how ideas from developmental biology, biophysics, and tools from [_Artificial Life_](https://en.wikipedia.org/wiki/Artificial_life) (specifically Neural Cellular Automata and neuroevolution) gear into each other and can be tuned into decentralized decision-making policies for robust autonomous navigation strategies for virtual, \textit{in-silico} microswimmers, or facilitate physiological computation in soft-matter systems.
+Further, I investigate how ideas from developmental biology, biophysics, and tools from [_Artificial Life_](https://en.wikipedia.org/wiki/Artificial_life) (specifically Neural Cellular Automata and neuroevolution) gear into each other and can be tuned into [decentralized decision-making policies for robust autonomous navigation strategies for virtual, \textit{in-silico} microswimmers](https://doi.org/10.48550/arXiv.2407.09438), or facilitate physiological computation in soft-matter systems.

 Through this, I aim to further the understanding of learning, cognition, and (biological & artificial) intelligence as a collective, scale-free phenomenon and thus shed new light on fundamental biological processes such as computation, intelligence, and evolution.